 The faculty believes that we have the responsibility for establishing acceptable levels of performance within the scope of practice as defined by the profession.
 We are also responsible for evaluating student performance and providing feedback to the students regarding their performance.
 Evaluations should be used both as a teaching tool (formative evaluation) and a certifying tool (summative evaluation).
-The faculty believes that preliminary clinical competence should be evaluated across courses.
-A critical component of the evaluation process is self-evaluation, and it is the faculty's responsibility to facilitate the development of meaningful self-evaluation skills within the learners.
+The faculty believes that preliminary clinical competence should be evaluated across courses and independent of courses within the academic setting.
+A critical component of the evaluation process is self-evaluation and it is the faculty's responsibility to facilitate the development of meaningful self-evaluation skills within the learners.
+We believe that students should have the opportunity to exhibit competence which may have been gained prior to entry into the program through life experiences.